aucad/sensor-data/iot-sentinel/readme.md

-# Aalto Univeristy IoT SENTINEL: IoT devices captures
+# Aalto University IoT SENTINEL: IoT devices captures

 **Description**

+This dataset was used for experiments regarding IoT device-type identification.

 This dataset represents the traffic emitted during the setup of 31 smart home IoT devices of 27 different types (4 types are represented by 2 devices each).